nclaeys/demo-bigdata-europe-talk/transform_databricks/README.md

 - Ensures cost-effective and scalable execution
 - Configured with appropriate retry policies and error handling

+#### dbt job configuration (`conf_analysis/profiles.yml`)
+Since we use the standard dbt `profiles.yml` file for local development, we use the same file for when running dbt on Databricks.
-The `DBT_ACCESS_TOKEN` environment variable is automatically set by DBX when running the tasks.
+The `DBT_ACCESS_TOKEN` environment variable is automatically set by DBX when running the task.

+This project is generated using the standard DBX template, for more information please refer to the [DBX documentation](https://learn.microsoft.com/en-us/azure/databricks/jobs/how-to/use-dbt-in-workflows).

 ### Deployment Commands